DiamondLightSource/cothread/docs/user/catools.rst

     Creates a wrapper to monitor *pv*.
 If an *on_update* function is passed it will be called with the class instance as argument after each update to the instance.
-The *kargs* are passed through to the called :func:`camonitor`.
+The *kargs* are passed through to the called :func:`~cothread.catools.camonitor`.
 The flag *caput_wait* can be set to change the default behaviour of :meth:`caput`.

     The behaviour of the first call to :meth:`get` is affected by two arguments, *initial_value* and *initial_timeout*, at most one of which can be